UKITE FAQs for Trainees

 UKITE registration takes place via the BOA website.

-All trainees intending to sit UKITE 2019 should register themselves when registration opens in early November 2019.
-The deadline for registration is the 30th November 2019.
+All trainees intending to sit UKITE 2019 should register themselves.
+The deadline for registration has been extended to midday on the 5th December 2019.
 A confirmation email will be sent following successful registration, including information on accessing UKITE.

 Do trainees need to pay for UKITE?